djibe/Android-tutorials/README.md

 # Android-tutorials

+Hi,
-Hi, in this section you'll find my tutorials for upgrading your Android phones and tablets to the latest stable Android version available.
+in this section you will find my tutorials for upgrading your Android phones and tablets to the latest stable Android version available.
 These guides are detailed step-by-step for easier phone upgrade.
 Enjoy, djibe.

 ---